DanDeLuna/IpadNotebook/README.md

 # IpadNotebook

 ## description
 This is app that allows you to make notes and delete notes.
-Super simple to use -Heroku failed to deploy https://boiling-plains-64433.herokuapp.com/ apps crashes
+Super simple to use helping keeping organized.

+-Heroku failed to deploy https://boiling-plains-64433.herokuapp.com/ apps crashes
 ## User Story